samhastings/classistant/README.md

     // Constants are defined in the ConstantGenerator class.
     ->addConstant(ConstantGenerator::create('CONSTANT_NAME', 'value'))

+    // You can change the visibility of a constant.
+(PHP 7.1+ only.)
+    ->addConstant(ConstantGenerator::create('PRIVATE_CONSTANT', 42, Visibility::PRIVATE))

     // Let’s add a couple of properties.
 The default visibility is public.
 When
     // you add a property, getter and setter methods are automatically generated.
     ->addProperty(PropertyGenerator::create('myPublicProperty', Visibility::PUBLIC))